BerriAI/litellm/docs/my-website/docs/providers/custom_openai_proxy.md

-# OpenAI Proxy Servers (ChatCompletion)
+# Custom API Server (OpenAI Format)

-LiteLLM allows you to call your OpenAI ChatCompletion proxy server
+LiteLLM allows you to call your custom endpoint in the OpenAI ChatCompletion format

 ### API KEYS
 No api keys required